orgilat/home-assigment/README.md

 # Home Assignment – Cypress & Allure

-This repository contains three tasks implemented using Cypress and Allure, each focused on different testing skills and scenarios:
+Brief Descriptions of Each Task:

-**Task 1: Define five critical test titles for the Amazon site and write a full test case for one scenario (saved in Task1.spec.ts).**
+**Task 1: Define five critical test titles for the Amazon site and write a full test case for one scenario (saved in Task 1.pdf).**

 **Task 2: Validate Amazon’s main menu and Customer Service flow using Cypress and Allure.**